designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 ## Create an object

-The return of a function could be a custom object of a class name defined with the extra property :
+The return of a function could be a custom object of a class name defined in the `extra` property:

 ```javascript
         {